CommitToTheBit/committothebit.github.io/_posts/2026-01-13-lto-neq-pgo.md

 ## Link-Time Optimisations (LTO)

 Congratulations, you've now read your first IR!
 Granted, if you're not a compiler engineer, it's probably not a language you'll ever need to be fluent in.
-It'll be one of the more niche tools in your programmer's toolbox, but worth dusting off every now and then when you need to understand how an extra flag is changing your code.
+Nevertheless, it has its niche in your programmer's toolbox, worth picking out and dusting off every now and then to see how an extra flag is changing your code.

-This still being a blog about LTO, let's bring in a second source to link `foobar.cpp` to.
+But this is still a blog about LTO; we need a second source with which to link.
 ```c++
 #include "foobar.h"
 #include <stdio.h>